-(b) Deans, directors, department heads and supervisors are required to report to the Office of Institutional Equity all relevant details about an incident of discrimination, discriminatory harassment, or retaliation where either the complainant or the respondent is an employee or Direct Support Organization employee.
+(b) Deans, directors, department heads and supervisors are required to report to the discrimination, discriminatory harassment, or retaliation where either the complainant or the respondent is an employee or Direct Support Organization employee.
 Reporting is required when such deans, directors, department heads, and supervisors know (by reason of direct or indirect disclosure) or should have known of the discrimination, discriminatory harassment, or retaliation.